UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 - Increased the chances of getting uniques out of the Earl's vendor & removed greens.
 - Always visible challenge Icons on the map (DLC 1 excluded).
 - Some animations speed has been increased.
-- Easier explaination of which trials is which.
+- Easier explanation of which trials is which.

 #### The Fixes:
 - Various class fixes.